Palestine Chronicle

-The Palestine Chronicle, also known as People Media Project, is a pro-Palestinian American 501(c) organization and news website that covers local and international news related to Palestine, often reporting from a pro-Palestinian perpective.
-The organization was founded in September 1999 by Palestinian-American journalist Ramzy Baroud, its headquarters are located in Mountlake Terrace, Washington.
+The Palestine Chronicle, also known as People Media Project, is an American nonprofit news website that covers local and international news related to Palestine, reporting from a Palestinian perspective.
+The organization was founded in September 1999 by Palestinian-American journalist Ramzy Baroud.

 Background

-Palestine Chronicle, as a website, was established in September 1999 by Palestinian-American journalist and writer Ramzy Baroud who was born in refugee camp of Gaza Strip.
-The website consisted of several sections: book reviews, photographs, analysis, and the "daily news" section in which Palestinians shared their experiences of life under Israeli occupied territories.
+Palestine Chronicle was established as a website in September 1999 by Palestinian-American journalist and writer Ramzy Baroud, who was born in a refugee camp in the Gaza Strip.
+The site consisted of several sections: book reviews, photographs, analysis, and the "daily news" section in which Palestinians shared their experiences of life under Israeli-occupied territories.
 The Palestine Chronicle sought to hire "talented" writers living in the country to write their life stories for the website.
-Common Dreams piece about the website said that it maintains itself by small donations and primarily reports about Palestinian people's "resistance" and "endurance" to Israeli forces.
-Ramzy Baroud works as the director and editor-in-chief of the Palestine Chronicle, he also reportedly received PhD in Palestine studies from University of Exeter and was a former writer for Middle East Eye and The Brunei Times.
-Reportedly, six editors of the website are affiliated with Iranian media outlets, including Baroud himsef, who wrote op-eds for Kayhan.
-Three editors of the website contributed to the American Herald Tribune, website seized by DoJ in 2020 for allegedly being linked to IRGC.
+Ramzy Baroud works as the director and editor-in-chief of the Palestine Chronicle, he also received a PhD in Palestine studies from the University of Exeter and was a former writer for Middle East Eye and The Brunei Times.

-Baroud, in a 2020 interview with Israeli Committee Against House Demolitions, said he was motivated to create Palestine Chronicle after being frustrated by perceived excessive pro-Israeli coverage in the mainstream media.
+Baroud, in a 2020 interview with the Israeli Committee Against House Demolitions, said he was motivated to create Palestine Chronicle after being frustrated by perceived excessive pro-Israeli coverage in the mainstream media.
 He says that when the website was founded, it was a blog run only by him, but he gradually hired more and more editors, eventually turning Palestine Chronicle into a news company.
-He said it turned into one of the main sources focused on Palestine, along with The Electronic Intifada.
-He also shared that the website was available in French language back then.
-Reportedly, due to it being a news website and not physcal publication, Palestine Chronicle was initially dismissed as a source, Baroud said he experienced frustration after being called an "online journalist".
-Baroud also said that reporting from the perspective of the "Palestinian resistance" is "crucial" to the publication.
+He said it became one of the main sources focused on Palestine, alongside The Electronic Intifada.
+He also shared that the website was available in the French language back then.